In March 2014, the Hong Kong Government introduced a new system for protection claims in Hong Kong, the Unified

 How we can help

 Justice Centre Hong Kong is an independent, non-governmental organisation – we do not receive funds from the Hong Kong Government.
-At our welcoming and comfortable centre in Sai Ying Pun, near Central, we provide FREE, independent high-quality legal information and assistance with protection claims to ALL people going through the Unified Screening Mechanism, in your own language, where possible.
+We provide FREE, independent high-quality legal information and assistance with protection claims to ALL people going through the Unified Screening Mechanism, in your own language, where possible.
 We run Group information Sessions and Drop-in hours for protection claimants on:

 - USM1: How to apply – Information for all claimants about how to make a claim to Immigration for protection in Hong Kong under the Unified Screening Mechanism (USM).

 - USM2: How to prepare – Information for all claimants about what to do and what to expect during the time after you have made a claim to Immigration.

 - Know Your Rights – Information for all claimants about your rights in Hong Kong, including your rights in relation to immigration, the police, food, housing, health care, education, employment, getting married and having a family.